magomimmo/modern-cljs/doc/tutorial-04.md

 #object[HTMLInputElement [object HTMLInputElement]]
 ```

-To access an object property you use the `(.-property object)`
-interoperable special form as follows:
+To resemble the original JS code we also need to access the 'value'
+property of the `email` and `passoword` elements.
+CLJS offers the `.-`
+special from for these cases as well: `(.-property object)`:

 ```clj
 cljs.user> (.-value (.getElementById js/document "email"))